confusdgumball/Xurde-Engine/README.md

 # Xurde Engine

-Xurde engine is a quality of life engine developed for the Monday in Mandela mod.
+Xurde engine is a quality of life engine originally developed for the Monday in Mandela mod.

 ## Features
 - Accuracy system